Skip to main content

 ZipRecruiter API (paid) $5K–$50K/year Official Days (approval) Per-tier license

-Thirdwatch ZipRecruiter Scraper $8 ($0.008 × 1,000) Camoufox + Turnstile 5 minutes Thirdwatch tracks ZipRecruiter changes
+Thirdwatch ZipRecruiter Scraper Pay per result production-grade anti-bot tooling + Turnstile 5 minutes Thirdwatch tracks ZipRecruiter changes

 ZipRecruiter's first-party API is gated behind partner approval.
 Indeed alone misses ~30% of ZipRecruiter coverage (especially hourly/SMB).
 The ZipRecruiter Scraper actor page gives you raw data at the lowest unit cost.